Cocos (Keeling) Islands: Subsea cable projects

 In late 2024, Google, in collaboration with partners, announced plans to build a subsea cable connecting Darwin, Australia, to Christmas Island.
 This project aimed to enhance digital resilience and connectivity, aligning with broader strategic objectives in the region.

 Communications and transport

 Transport

 The islands feature approximately 15 km of roads.
 The primary airport, Cocos (Keeling) Islands Airport, is located on West Island and has a single 2,441-meter paved runway.
-Virgin Australia operates scheduled flights from Perth Airport twice a week, with some services also stopping at Christmas Island.
+QantasLink operates scheduled flights from Perth Airport twice a week, with some services also stopping at Christmas Island.
 Historically, from 1952 until 1967, the airport served as a refueling stop for flights between Australia and South Africa.

 Local transportation includes a tourist bus on Home Island and a bus service on West Island operated by the Cocos Islands Cooperative Society, which also manages the inter-island ferry, Cahaya Baru, connecting West, Home, and Direction Islands.

 There is a lagoon anchorage between Horsburgh and Direction islands for larger vessels, while yachts have a dedicated anchorage area in the southern lee of Direction Island.
 There are no major seaports on the islands.